RISK-Team-Best/RISK/README.md

 ### Known Issue:
 1. Only one extreme condition issue exists during attack stage:
 If the player has no available territory to attack (All of the player's territories' troops are 1), should directly pass to fortify (not sure).
 Currently, we allow player to click skip to get rid of the attack stage and move into Fortify stage.
-2. Load Game and Save Game Button did not be developed because they are the features for future.
+2.Load Game and Save Game Button did not be developed because they are the features for future.
+3.Allow all players be the AI players and in this case, the game has no option to exit.

 ### Changes:
-1.We've updated the method to assign troops to players, using a hashmap instead to map the player amount to troup amounts.
-2.We've updated the method to read txt file from remote URL to local resource.
-3.We've added a new attribute: ID to each player for assign color and easy for model to get next player.
-4.We've added two enum class: Stage and AttackWay.
+1.We've refactor the code in Controller to avoid smelly
+2.We've added a View Interface to implement differrent update view methods
+3.We've added default names for user to choose when add players
+4.We've fixed the error that MAC OS does't shows the button color

 ### Roadmap Ahead:
-Currently, our team already finished part of the requirement in M3：bonus army placement and troops movement phase.We are still working on "AI Player" and part of M4.Some of the java files relate to XML have already upload on Github,these code related to the M4 Save/Load feature.
-Please only have a look at the src file at this point.
+Currently,we have save and load buttons on the menu.
+These two options are for M4, and no yet developed.There are code for XML Writer and Reader in branch AIPlayer, which are some preparation for M4 development.